jay-youngn/laravel-redis-lock/README.md

 // Determine a lock if it still effective.
 RedisLock::verify($payload);

-// Delay a lock if it still effective.
+// Reset a lock if it still effective.
-// The 'expire' param is same to use RedisLock::lock() RedisLock::delay($payload, 100000);
+// The 'expire' param is same to use RedisLock::lock() RedisLock::relock($payload, 100000);

 /////////////////////
 // Special usages: //